Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Related Challenges

 Hallucinations describe outputs that are factually wrong or unfaithful to the source.
 We distinguish between \textit{intrinsic} and \textit{extrinsic hallucinations}, which refers to what content the generated text contradicts to \citep{JiLFY23}. \textit{Intrinsic hallucinations} contradict the source content, so they are unfaithful to the training data or input text. \textit{Extrinsic hallucinations} describe outputs that can neither be supported nor contradicted by the source content \citep{MaynezNBM20}.

-The main reasons for hallucinations emerge from the source data because diversity-valuing tasks like dialogue generation \citep{JiLFY23} inherently generate text that deviates from factual information in the source data.
+The main reasons for hallucinations stem from the inherent sampling in statistical language models and from the source data, because diversity-valuing tasks like dialogue generation inherently generate text that deviates from the factual information in the source data \citep{JiLFY23}.
 Bias in the training data and text generation models can also lead to factually wrong outputs \citep{QaderJPL18, JiLFY23}.
 Improving factuality in text generation makes systems more reliable in real-world applications (e.g., chat support assistants and summarization systems).

 Overall, models pre-trained on large amounts of data tend to hallucinate less \citep{MaynezNBM20, ZhouNGD21}. \citet{PrabhumoyeHZB21} mitigate hallucinations in document-grounded text generation by implementing a selective attention variant for the documents' contextualized representations.
 Faithfulness to a source can be improved by representing the knowledge in a simpler relational format and verifying it against relation tuples from the source or reference \citep{GoodrichRLS19}.